johnosbb/Artificial-intelligence/Classification/Syslog/log_analysis_with_machine_learning.md

 That it had a 50% success rate.
 The first entry is deliberately ambiguous so its classification of this as a negative could be considered a mis-classification.

 Clearly the model struggled to predict the new log entries and the previously predicted accuracy.

+We would like to understand why we achieved such poor results so we can look a little more closely at the workings of the model and consider some of the factors that may have contributed to the performance.